retzkek/chiamon/README.md

   (add them to the `volumes` list in `docker-compose.yml`, e.g. `- '/scratch:/scratch'`).
 See [issue #3](https://github.com/retzkek/chiamon/issues/3).

+* The docker-compose file uses the `$HOME` environment variable for the Chia log paths.
+Verify that these paths are correct, and if you run the `docker-compose` commands with `sudo` then you'll have to replace `$HOME` with the actual path (since root's home is not your home!).
+Even better, add your user to the `docker` group so you don't have to use `sudo`:

+        sudo usermod -a -G docker username

 * On **Mac** you'll need to run node_exporter natively, not under Docker: `brew install node_exporter`.
 You'll probably need to change the networking setup too, since Docker on Mac runs in a VM.
 See the windows docker-compose and